gusraffo/5GRouterRaspberryPi48GB/README.md

 # 5GRouterRaspberryPi48GB

 This project is under the GNU General Public License v3.0, so it can be used as or modified as required.
 It serves as a platform for all the IoT enthusiasts that require a platform for connectivity to implment IoT projects.
-It is an IoT project itself but the objetive is give to the user/developer with the mobile communication/fixed solution that can be later on used for private projects like for example companes that want to provide home connectivity and control all the devices remotley via mosquito mqtt and ZeroTier System VPN.
+It is an IoT project itself but the objetive is give to the user/developer with the mobile communication/fixed solution that can be later on used for private projects like for example companies that want to provide home connectivity and control all the devices remotley via mosquito mqtt and ZeroTier System VPN.

 We focus in the connectiviy and will in the vendor folder put examples of chips and their applications for different projects.
 The use of modern